valentinradu/valentinradu.github.io/_posts/2015-11-08-error-handling-strategies-in-swift-part-1.md

 queueOperation(sendRequest)
 ```

-Now let's spice things up a little and add to the example the function that executes all the queued operations.
+Now let's spice things up a little and add the function that executes all the queued operations.

 ```swift
 //don't be intimidated by the trailing `()`